vishrantkhanna/Port-Scanner/README.md

-# Python3PentestingTools
-A group of Pentesting tools developed in Python 3
+A python script that finds out which ports might be open on a server.
+Written in Python 3.